The Low-Cost, High-Joy Gift Guide: 60 Under-$50 Gifts That Will Make Them Smile

 Perfumed with an orange blossom scent, inspired by the groves in Sicilia.

 One of the best gifts we've ever received is a robe.
-This one—for $35—is made from a soft cotton muslin.
+This one, for $35, is made from a soft cotton muslin.

 One of the best places to search for unique gifts online is Tangerine, such as this Tin Plate Incense Holder from Japanese Craft.

 Custom gifts that feel truly made for them—each with its own distinctive detail.
 From signature stationery and engraved combs to pendant necklaces, monogrammed pillowcases, and bag charms, every piece carries a sense of individuality.
-Below, horoscope-inspired incense, a 2026 Moleskine planner for their year ahead, and even a wine bottle adornment for that personal touch.
+Below, find horoscope-inspired incense, a 2026 Moleskine planner for their year ahead, and even a wine bottle adornment for that personal touch.

 Gohar World offers a full personalization section, which includes this Bottle Apron, crafted from delicate Battenberg lace and hand-embroidered to order.